-ERP SITE SD037 Land Use Controls (LUCs) Inspection Checklist Inspected by: AFCEC and Company or Organization: CH2M Date: Jan.
-29 2019 Date of Inspection: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there evidence of excavation or soil disturbance (especially in the asphalted areas and beneath the hydraulic rams)? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) ves Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site insp section not covered at ove that needs attention?
-(Yes/No) If yes, please explain: NA = not applicable I certify that the conditions of Site SD037 on the in spection date were a Date: 1/29/2019 120m 11/2011
+Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+NO Is there evidence of excavation or soil disturbance?
+(Look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Are the onsite monitoring and injection wells in good condition?
+(Look for damage or excessive wear to the wellhead box.
+Can you access the well?
+Are there any pieces/parts missing?
+Please explain.)
+Yes Is there evidence of activities or operations that do not conform with approved land use?
+(No residential use permitted.)
+No

+Is there any condition observed during this site inspection not covered above that needs attention?
+(Yes/No)

+I certify that the conditions of Site ST027B on the inspection date were as reported above.